Kyo Kusanagi: Designs

-With designers believing he had become a more traditional fighter, they gave him a simpler, more modern appearance for The King of Fighters XIV.
+With designers believing Kyo had become a more traditional fighter, they gave him a simpler, more modern appearance for The King of Fighters XIV according to director Yasuyuki Oda who was told Kyo became irrecongnizable with his new look.
 Character designer Nobuyuki Kuroki said the staff wanted to captivate new fans with Kyo's larger design regardless of negative backlash.
-His appearance in The King of Fighters XV was altered to resemble his previous appearance while altering other parts of his design, like his jacket and gloves according to the newer artist Tomohiro Nakata.
+His appearance in The King of Fighters XV was altered to resemble his previous appearance, but according to the newer artist Tomohiro Nakata deviating from the predessesor with designs for his jacket and gloves.

 Gameplay

 The game's developers decided Kyo's main abilities would be fire-based, inspired by the manga and anime Getter Robo by Go Nagai and Ken Ishikawa.
 The elements and the personalities were also a homage to a Japanese phrase about giving birth to fire: "lightning strikes the earth which sparks the flame".
 In his debut, Kyo fights with the Kusanagi Style of Ancient Martial Arts (草薙流古武术, Kusanagi-ryū Kobujutsu), attacking opponents using flames and a personal style of kenpō.
 This was developed by animator Mitsuo Kodama.
 Kyo was created originally as an all-rounder with a projectile, "108 Shiki Yami Barai" (百八式闇払), an easily used anti-air move, being SNK's answer to Ryu's Hadoken among other famous projectile techniques seen in fighting games.
-Several other moves were renamed during game development coming from simple styles to more elaborated.
-Despite the character's lazy demeanor, SNK made him develop new moves per game such as the 212 Shiki Koto Tsuki You (弐百拾弐式・琴月 陽, lit.
-"Method 212: Zither Moon Yang") where he grabs a foe with his hand and creates an explosion, to show that he actually takes fighting seriously.
+Despite the character's lazy demeanor, SNK made him develop new moves per each game to show that he actually takes fighting seriously, such as the 212 Shiki Koto Tsuki You (弐百拾弐式・琴月 陽, lit.
+"Method 212: Zither Moon Yang") where he grabs a foe with his hand and creates an explosion.

-Kyo's signature Desperation Move is the Ura 108 Shiki: Orochinagi (裏百八式・大蛇薙), a massive slash of fire he creates with one hand which was carefully animated.
+Kyo's signature Desperation Move is the Ura 108 Shiki: Orochinagi (裏百八式・大蛇薙), a massive carefully animated slash of fire he creates using one hand.
 The Orochinagi was conceptualized as the move Kyo would use to defeat the demon known as Yamata no Orochi.
-This was given a mid-air variation for The King of Fighters XIII; designers kept in mind the concept of coolness and the small difficulty in performing it.
-Starting in The King of Fighters '96, this was changed as part of the series' overhaul to make Kyo's character more unique, removing his projectile in favor of hand-to-hand combat.
-Kyo's gameplay was modified again for The King of Fighters '99 onwards with Kyo doing variations of his father's moves again like the 427 Shiki Hikigane (四百弐拾七式・轢鉄) flaming punches.
+Starting with The King of Fighters '96, his projectile was removed in favor of hand-to-hand combat, done as part of the series' overhaul to make Kyo's character more unique.
+Kyo's gameplay was modified again, for The King of Fighters '99 and onwards Kyo got an ability to perform variations of his father's moves that are similar to the 427 Shiki Hikigane (四百弐拾七式・轢鉄) flaming punches as well as a new Desperation Move known as "182 Shiki" (百八拾弐式) charged punch which was revisited in future installments.